LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/data-types/README.md

 ## Class Types

-In addition to the types introduced so far any class in C# defines a type.
-Classes and objects are conceptually the same as in Python: A class is a template for creating objects.
+In addition to the types introduced so far, any class in C# defines a type.
+Classes and objects are conceptually the same as in Python: A class is a template, or blueprint, for creating objects.
 We'll have much more to say about classes and objects, but for now you need to be comfortable seeing the basic syntax of class types and class creation.

 If I have a class `Cat` with a constructor that takes no arguments, I can declare and create a new instance of `Cat` using its constructor.
 In Python, we did this as follows: